dianetc/zigthesis/README.md

 Similar to falsify in Hypothesis, you give it a predicate and a specification for how to generate arguments to that predicate and it gives you a counterexample.

 Currently, test cases can be added in `tests/test_falsify.zig`.
-To get started run `zig build test` in your terminal.
+To get started run `zig build test` in the root directory.

 An example test and output,